theESP

 Georg Wilhelm Friedrich Hegel:

-“What experience and history teaches us is that people and governments have never learned anything from history, or acted on principles deduced from it.”
+“What experience and history teach is this—that nations and governments have never learned anything from history, or acted upon any lessons they might have drawn from it.”

 Werner Karl Heisenberg: